firefox35/cup-of-joe/README.md

 Unified Modelling Language (UML) is used to give a visual breakdown of the process of the application.

 * A use case diagram give the interaction between the user and the application.
+* The system is represented by the box in the diagram.
+The figures outside the system represents the user interacting with the system.
+* The circle present the actions within the system.
+* The lines are the communication between the user and the system.

 ![Use Case Diagram](assets/images/use-case.PNG)

 **Class Diagram**

+The class diagram allow you to plan the development of the project on what methods need to be implemented to arrive with a working application.
+It allows your code to be structured in a set of instructions that the application can follow and apply by you the developer and operating system.
+We have created a class called Coffee Shop shown in the diagram below which the developer to implement each function as set of instruction to be carried out.
+This is called Object Oriented programming that allow the developer to map out the methods to be used to develop the project.

 ![Class Diagram](assets/images/class-diagram.PNG)

 **Flow Control Diagram**

+The flow control is a design in how a transaction follows a certain path with clear instructions called statements and functions to call and execute to reach a desired outcome by using statements like if elif else statements to whether the path you choose to reach the outcome of the user.This allows the user to validation the outcome in its coding of the application.

 ![Flowchart](assets/images/flow-chart.PNG)

 # Testing